NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

 </attributes>
 ```

-## Measure Testing
+# Measure Testing
-Measure testing is an excellent tool to validate your code as you are writing a measure and to test your completed measures as new versions of OpenStudio are released.
-Tests allow you to run the test programmatically outside of the OpenStudio GUI's.
-When you create a new measure using the OpenStudio Application or the Parametric Analysis Tool it comes with a functioning test.
-Ideally all measures on BCL will also have at least one test, but that isn't currently enforced.
-Below are a number of reasons you want measure tests.
+As the measure writing community has grown, and the Building Component Library is open to all measure writers (and consumers), we believe **testing** should be an integral element of the measure authoring process.
+A continuous integration (CI) system for the OpenStudio Measures on the BCL is in development, and we are now recommending all measures submitted to the BCL include a series of functional and unit tests, for integration with the CI system.

+Software testing is a means to code quality assurance and output validation, and allow the author to test their work:

-*   Test measures with various versions of Ruby.
+*   against various versions of Ruby
-*   Test measures with various versions of OpenStudio.
+*   against various versions of OpenStudio
-*   Test various combinations of argument values.
+*   using combinations of argument values
-*   Test various seed models.
-*   Validate not only that the measure runs without any ruby errors, but that it has the desired outcome.
+*   against a variety of permutations of input models
+*   for general runtime errors
-*   Optionally export the resulting model to IDF or even run EnergyPlus to confirm for another level of model validation.
+*   for valid IDF output (may even run EnergyPlus to confirm)
-*   Tests for reporting measures can use pre-run results, allowing for very quick testing.
+*   for reporting measure output quality

-*   Test using the same tool you are writing measures with (if you are using an text editor that supports running ruby).
+## Measure Test Components

-The following sections summary the different parts of a typical measure test file.
+The following sections discuss the elements of a typical measure test file.

 ### Require statements
-There are a few objects that are required for measure testing.
-Generally these won't change from one test to another.
-You can just leave them as they are in the test that is created when you make a new measure.
+The default test that is automatically created when you make a new measure will contain the Ruby Classes and Modules necessary for all measures to function (you may include others here, that your code requires):

 ```ruby
 require 'openstudio'